FernandoLpz0911/CS351-T18-Group-Project/README.md

 # Logistics

 **Q1:** At what time in the week would your group be available to meet online?
-*We are available to meet: Wednesdays at 11am to 1pm, Mondays at 3:30 to 6pm* *Our weekly meeting will be: Wednesdays at 11am to 1pm @ CDRLC Study Rooms*
+*We are available to meet:   Wednesdays at 11am to 1pm, Mondays at 3:30 to 6pm.*\
+*Our weekly meeting will be: Wednesdays at 11am to 1pm @ CDRLC Study Rooms.*

 ---